Sermon #21 John’s Gospel

 A Divine Purchase.

-The Lord Jesus must go through Samaria, because there were those in Samaria whom the Father had given Him from eternity to save, for whom He voluntarily assumed all responsibility, whom He purchased with His own precious blood, whom He must save.
+The Lord Jesus must go through Samaria because there were those in Samaria whom the Father had given him from eternity to save, for whom he voluntarily assumed all responsibility, whom he purchased with his own blood, whom he must save.

-If you are one of God’s elect, there is a needs be for Christ to save you; and save you He will.
+Now, listen to me, my friend.
+If you are one of God’s elect there is a needs be for Christ to save you; and save you he will.
 Perhaps you are yet in your sins.
-You may have been fleeing from Him for years; but when He comes, He will overtake you.
+You may have been fleeing from him for years; but when he comes, he will over take you.
 He will conquer you.
 He will have you.
-I am sent of God to tell you, He is already on His way, and He will have you.
-Blessed be God, there are some people in this world whom He must save, from whom He will not take “no” for an answer.
+I am here to tell you, he is already on his way, and he will have you.
+Blessed be God, there are some people in this world whom he must save, from whom he will not take “no” for an answer.

 Listen to sermons at FreeGraceRadio.com

-Yes, I do understand that Christ had not yet shed His blood at Calvary.
-I also understand that He is the Lamb of God who was slain from the foundation of the world (Revelation 13:8; 17:8).
+Yes, I do understand that Christ had not yet shed his blood at Calvary.
+I also understand that he is the Lamb of God who was slain from the foundation of the world (Rev. 13:8; 17:8).
 These Samaritans were, like all God’s elect, redeemed in the purpose of God from eternity, redeemed by the precious blood of Christ, “who verily was foreordained before the foundation of the world!”